 Appeals of financial aid suspension must be made in writing to the director of Financial Aid by the date specified in the Suspension notification letter.
-The Financial Aid Appeals Committee will review the appeal and notify the student in writing within 5 working days of their decision.
-All decisions made by the Financial Aid Appeals Committee are final and not subject to further review.

-The appeal letter must address the extenuating circumstance(s) why satisfactory academic progress was not made, why the extenuating circumstance(s) has changed, as well as an outlined plan for future academic success.
+The appeal letter must address the extenuating circumstance(s) why satisfactory academic progress was not made, why the extenuating circumstance(s) has changed, as well as an outlined plan of corrective action for future academic success.
 Extenuating circumstances can include, but is not limited to, illness or injury; death of a family member; family difficulties; interpersonal problems with friends, roommate, significant others; difficulty balancing work, athletics, family responsibility; or financial difficulties.